Spacii-AN/ptexodia/README.md

 - **Process Priority**: Attempts to set high priority for better performance
 - **Window Detection**: Platform-specific methods to detect active Warframe window
 - **Button State Tracking**: Real-time monitoring of button press/release states
-- **Cross-Platform Button Support**: Automatically detects and uses correct side mouse button names (button8/button9) on all platforms
+- **Cross-Platform Button Support**: Automatically detects and uses correct side mouse button names
+  - Windows: Uses `Button.x1` and `Button.x2` for side mouse buttons
+  - Linux/macOS: Uses `Button.button8` and `Button.button9` for side mouse buttons
+  - Fully configurable - you can override with any button or key you prefer
 - **Organized Configuration**: All keybinds and timing values are clearly organized in dedicated sections at the top of the file
 - **Graceful Shutdown**: Proper signal handling for clean exit with Ctrl+C